Reviews

 Kdenlive is a multitrack, nonlinear video-editing suite packed with some of the most recent video technologies.
 This application can be a great tool if you have serious video work to do, but you need to fully test it before attempting any mission-critical editing tasks.

-Kdenlive takes some effort to learn.
-That’s especially the case if you have little experience with other video-editing software.
+Kdenlive requires some effort to learn.
+That’s especially true if you have little experience with other video-editing software.
 Kdenlive might be too much to take on as an entry-level editing tool.

 If your hardware can tolerate its sometimes-finicky demands, however, Kdenlive can be a very productive next step from whatever else you are using now.
 Once you master its many features, Kdenlive can serve uses ranging from basic video editing to semi-professional work.